intel-analytics/ipex-llm/README.md

 ![bigdl-arch2](https://user-images.githubusercontent.com/1995599/180955386-2a1625bd-1013-4579-a400-04451d8ded14.png)

-To learn more, you may [read the docs](https://bigdl.readthedocs.io/).
+To learn more, refer to our [Docs site](https://bigdl.readthedocs.io/).

 ---